bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

    Only the defined input parameter on the signature can be assigned to the process data.
 The internal process data is hidden and encapsulated from the environment.
 This makes it impossible to inject unintended, insecure data into the process data.

-Tags
-   Tag the element as ``DEPRECATED`` or ``CONNECTOR``.
-   If you tag a start as ``DEPRECATED`` then all Call Subs elements that use it will issue a deprecation validation warning.
-   If you tag a start as ``CONNECTOR`` it will be displayed in the Connector Dialog.
-   Tags are only available for Sub Process Start elements.

 .. _process-element-tab-result: